-- The course schedule is dynamic-it may change according to students' needs, formative evaluation of course effectiveness, and unpredicted opportunities and events. - For ALL assignments that require written/hard copy work, to be considered submitted on time: - The print version must be handed in on the due date and - The electronic version must be posted on Bb no later than the start of the designated class in which the assignment is due.
+- The course schedule is dynamic-it may change according to students' needs, formative evaluation of course effectiveness, and unpredicted opportunities and events. - For ALL assignments that require written/hard copy work, to be considered submitted on time: - o The print version must be handed in on the due date and - The electronic version must be posted on Bb no later than the start of the designated class in which the assignment is due. - For IRIS modules assignments: As you work through the module, purposefully contemplate answers to prompts but you do not have to hand in written responses to module questions and the assessment section of the module cycle.